CBDT Due Date for Tax Audit & ITR Filing -FY 2025-26

 Bulk Notices Issued for Common Non-Compliance Issues

-India’s Income Tax Department has issued bulk notices in 2025 targeting common non-compliance issues like mismatches in returns and unreported high-value transactions, driven by AI-powered scrutiny.
-These notices, often u/s 143(1), aim to enforce voluntary compliance ahead of deadlines like December 31, 2025, for revised ITRs in AY 2025-26.
-Over 1.65 lakh cases have been flagged for scrutiny, a sharp rise from prior years
+India’s Income Tax Department has issued bulk notices in 2026 targeting common non-compliance issues like mismatches in returns and unreported high-value transactions, driven by AI-powered scrutiny.
+These notices, often u/s 143(1), aim to enforce voluntary compliance ahead of deadlines like December 31, 2026, for revised ITRs in FY 2025-26. lakh cases have been flagged for scrutiny, a sharp rise from prior years

 Foreign Investments & Income